electromech-cpl/openvpn/README.md

  - a self-certificate matching the private key for the OpenVPN server
  - a TLS auth key from HMAC security

-However you can generate all the above components on OpenVPN UI `Configuration > Maintenance` page.
+However you can generate all the above components on EmcplVPN `Configuration > Maintenance` page.

 ### EasyRSA vars
-You can update all EasyRSA parameters with OpenVPN UI on `Configuration > EasyRSA vars` page.
+You can update all EasyRSA parameters with EmcplVPN on `Configuration > EasyRSA vars` page.
 You also can set custom EasyRSA vars for every new Client Certificate during its creation.

 If you are running OpenVPN-UI as manuall installation, please be sure `easy-rsa.vars` is set properly and placed in `.config` container volume as `easy-rsa.vars`.